umbra-ai1/umbra-ai/README.md

 Right now, Umbra supports 9B-class models via Ollama and other inference servers.
 Larger model hosting is a longer-term objective as we expand backend support and access to stronger hardware.

 ---

-## 🧠 Vision

-We believe in:
-- **Privacy by default** — No hidden data collection
-- **Open tools for open minds** — Umbra is not a walled garden
-- **User sovereignty** — You decide which model to run, and where

-Umbra is for developers, tinkerers, writers, and anyone who wants the power of modern LLMs **without corporate gatekeeping or surveillance**.

----

 ## 🚀 Getting Started

 ### 🔗 Try the hosted version